 Patagonia offers anglers some of the world's best fly fishing, and some of the most beautiful and varied landscapes in which to do so.
 The water ranges from tranquil lakes and streams to whitewater rivers.
 Pataogonia is most famous for its Trout (mainly Brown Trout), but there's also opportunity to fish Salmon, Carp and the native Perca.
 Generally the season runs from mid-November to mid-April.

-Best places for Fishing in Patagonia
+Day Trip Fishing in Patagonia

+Four great Argentine rivers, served by two wonderful estancias.
 In the north, Junin de los Andes was the birth place for trout fishing in Patagonia.
 In this region you can use a wonderful working Estancia as a base for your fishing trips (and possibly combine with horse riding) or explore several of the region's different rivers with a guide who has been fishing here for over 30 years.

 Large trout, over 10 pounds, are not uncommon in this region, and between November and April there's a beautiful lakeside lodge that you can use as your base.
 The lodge is owned by a very talented and creative guide who has been fishing in Patagonia for over a decade.